Best Easy Homemade Refrigerator Dill Pickle Recipe

 Instructions

 - First, you will need 6 to 8 sterilized wide-mouth ball canning jars/mason jars with new lids and rims.
-Sterilize the mason jar by running through the dishwasher.
+Sterilize the mason jars by running them through the dishwasher.

-- Next, prepare 2 to 3 heads of garlic, remove the skins but leave the garlic cloves whole.
+- Next, prepare 2 to 3 heads of garlic; remove the skins, leaving the garlic cloves whole.

 - Gently layer the sliced pickle spears into the canning jars, packing in as many as possible.